Fedalto/ideas/thousand.md

  * `File Indicators` A file or folder that is being used or processed by another running program should be obvious from the file explorer.
 If a file is open in another program - show an icon of that program.
 If a long running process is running involving the file, show  a progress bars should appear near the file such as a progress bar for files being downloaded, copied, scanned or backed up.
  * If the file is not physically present on this machine, show icons that represent the storage services or rmeote machines that the file is available under.
- * `Time Remaining`
+  * Add arbitrary columns in file viewer.
+Columns can be loose - the columns displayed a the top do not necessarily have to be filled by every file.
+What would be better is if files that have custom files show another column header.

-In a file management window, I might want to be able to:
+From open windows, I should be able to:

 * `Jump to Path` The ability to jump to a location from anywhere in the system.
 You have a path in your clipboard and want to open it.
+* `Share Window` share an open program with another machine.
+* `Mute Audio`

 Existing: